AnarchoBooleanism/saphnet-wireguard-template/README.md

 The iptables `iptables -A FORWARD` entries are in the configuration file to allow packets to forwarded in and out of the interface, and the iptables `iptables -t nat -A POSTROUTING -o <NETWORK_INTERFACE> -j MASQUERADE` entry enables Network Access Translation (NAT) for packets going in and out of the external interface.
 Be sure to replace <NETWORK_INTERFACE> with the name of the network interface that you want to use to interact with outside IP addresses. (`%i` in this instance is a placeholder that is automatically replaced with the WireGuard interface name)

+If you want to have specific ports forwarded to an external interface that the server is connected to, be sure to fill out the `iptables` entries (and create more as needed per port) with the external port to forward from and the client IP address and port to forward to.
+There are individual entries for both TCP and UDP.

 Be sure to save the file.

 ### Step 3: Creating the client instance configuration file